Hawksmoor Guildhall

 Sargardi

 Sagardí serves food inspired by the Basque country in Spain.
 Know what the Basque country is famous for?
 Correct.
-Txuleton – thick cut, bone-in rib steaks.
-At Sagardí, they cook them as per Basque tradition: slowly, over a wood-fired grill, using cows that are a minimum of 6 years old (which means tastier fat) and native to Galicia, served by the 100g.
+Txuleton – thick-cut, bone-in rib steaks from ex-dairy cows.
+At Sagardí, they cook them as per Basque tradition: slowly, over hot coals, using cows that are a minimum of 8 years old (which means tastier fat) and native to Galicia, with cuts weighing at least a kilo.

 Details: Cordy House, 95 Curtain Rd, EC2A 3BS | Book here